Entrepreneurs predict China could catch up with US in investment, innovation

-China might catch up with the United States, which has a lead so far in venture capital investment, entrepreneurs attending a forum said here Monday.
+China might catch up with the US, which has the lead so far in venture capital investment, entrepreneurs attending a forum in Beijing said Monday.

 At the "China's Innovation Revolution" forum, they gave examples of ride-sharing conglomerate Didi Chuxing and electronic device provider Xiaomi, both of which have attracted billions of US dollars in equity financing.